 Complete fasting every other day

 This type of fasting can mean a lot of things.
-For some, this is synonymous to 70% calories restriction or consuming only 500-700 calories during the fasting period.
+For some, this is synonymous with 70% calories restriction or consuming only 500-700 calories during the fasting period.
 For others, it is 2-5 days of water intake only.
 Some also do this by taking only one big meal a day (OMAD) and abstaining for the rest of the day.

 Time-restricted feeding (TRF)

 Among the different types of intermittent fasting, this is probably the most popular one.
-This is also often called the 16:8 because it encourages eating all meals within an 8-hour window (for example: 11 am to 7 pm) and fasting for 16 hours.
+TRF is also often called the 16:8 because it encourages eating meals within an 8-hour window (for example: 11 am to 7 pm) and fasting for 16 hours.
 Once the body is used to the 16-hour abstinence, it can be stretched to 18 hours without energy intake for optimum results.

-Intermittent Fasting Benefits and Keto Diet
+Benefits of Intermittent Fasting and Keto Diet

 In the past, we have published a blog post about ketogenic diet (keto diet) and its implications, especially for gallbladder patients.
 If you want to learn more about ketosis, read our full blog entitled “Keto Diet for Weight Loss: Good or Bad for the Gallbladder Impaired”.
-One reminder though, the objective of intermittent fasting and keto diet shouldn’t just be weight loss.
+One reminder though, is that the objective of intermittent fasting and Keto diet shouldn’t just be weight loss.
 Shedding off extra pounds should always be a secondary motivation to improving gallbladder and liver health by reducing inflammation, reducing stress, and supporting optimum nutrition.

 6 Health Benefits of Intermittent Fasting